AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 ### Ring recovery

-very simple revcovery algorithmin case of single fault with no token problem: in csaue of nighbor failure recreate the ring.
+very simple revcovery algorithmin case of single fault with no token problem: in case of neighbor failure recreate the ring.

 ![token ring](./lamport5.png)